ibmendoza/anchor/README.md

 Push-based workflow
 -------------------

 A push-based workflow of configuration management is easier to reason about.
-Once you have gathered your artifacts like source code, binaries, files, images, etc to your control machine, for example a local computer or VM in public cloud, those artifacts can be pushed to your remote nodet (the one being configured) through SSH.
+Once you have gathered your artifacts like source code, binaries, files, images, etc to your control machine, for example a local computer or VM in public cloud, those artifacts can be pushed to your remote node (the one being configured) through SSH.

 Pushing artifacts to multiple hosts in an efficient manner is left to the user or can be delegated to another project as separate orchestration tool.